abinit/abinit/doc/tutorial/tdepes.md

     A list of configuration files for clusters is available in the [abiconfig repository](https://github.com/abinit/abiconfig)

-    If you have a pre-build abinit executable, use:
+    If you have a prebuilt abinit executable, use:

         abinit -b

     to get the list of libraries/options activated in the build.
-    You should see netcdf in `TRIO flavor`:
+    You should see netcdf in the `TRIO flavor` section:

          === Connectors / Fallbacks ===
           Connectors on : yes